robert-harbison/super-validator/docs/docs/configuration.md

 # Configuration

 You can edit the configuration using `setConfig`, you should call this as early in your application as possible.
 Currently this will only allow you to change the global language for the built in validators.
-In the future this will allow you to configure other parts of the library and custom validator messages.

 # Language